+Closing checklist

-Closing checklist ideally, the after-visit summary is still the communication tool of choice, but this is generated after the telemedicinvisit has ended.
+Ideally, the after-visit summary is still the communication tool of choice, but this is generated after the telemedicine visit has ended.
 There is no longer the paper copy to reference.
 Therefore, the verbally communicated list should cover the following.
-Summarize the plan.
-Reinforce any care provider actions, such as calling in a prescription, etc. Reinforce any actions that the patient will take, such as complying with medication schedule, applying compresses, etc.

-Provide guidance on what to watch for should a problem worsen.

-Offer instructions for follow-up questions or concerns.
+- Summarize the plan. - Reinforce any care provider actions, such as calling in a prescription, etc. - Reinforce any actions that the patient will take, such as complying with medication schedule, applying compresses, etc. - Review questions and answers. - Provide guidance on what to watch for should a problem worsen. - Offer instructions for follow-up questions or concerns.